dandemeyere/responsys-api/README.md

 # The Member (or "user" for the example) record to update
 member = Responsys::Member.new('user@email.com')

-# Add the user to the list if he is not present.
+# Add the user to the list if he/she is not already present.
 unless member.present_in_list?(list)
-  puts "New user.
-Let's add it"
-  member.add_to_list(list)
-else
-  puts "The user is in the list" end
+  puts "New user add to list functionality." member.add_to_list(list) else puts "The user is in the list" end

-# Subscribe the user if he hasn't subscribed yet
+# Subscribe the user if he/she hasn't already subscribed.
 unless member.subscribed?(list)
   puts "Subscribing the user to the list" member.subscribe(list)